What is Fatty Liver

 The liver is the largest solid internal organ in the body which helps the body digest food, store energy and filter harmful substances from the blood.
 Fatty Liver Disease, also known as Hepatic Steatosis is a medical condition defined by the excess accumulation of fat in this ever important organ.

-Fatty Liver Disease is slowly turning into a “Silent Epidemic” fuelled by economic evolution which has no doubt improved the quality of life but has also drastically affected the way of life leading to Sedentary lifestyles, Obesity and increased incidence of metabolic syndrome of which Fatty Liver Disease is often associated with.
+Fatty Liver Disease is slowly turning into a “Silent Epidemic” fueled by economic evolution which has no doubt improved the quality of life but has also drastically affected the way of life leading to Sedentary lifestyles, Obesity and increased incidence of metabolic syndrome of which Fatty Liver Disease is often associated with.
 It is therefore of utmost importance, the early detection and prevention of Fatty Liver, and treatment before permanent damage because, if the condition of Fatty Liver isn’t addressed, it can progress to other serious hepatic complications.

 Quickly Book an Appointment.